Symmetry and Approximate Symmetry for Solutions of Mixed Local-Nonlocal Singular Equations: Acknowledgment

 \section{Acknowledgment}

-This work was carried out during the author's FARE tenure at the Indian Institute of Technology Kanpur.
+This work was carried out during the author's FARE (Fellowship for Academic and Research Excellence) tenure at the Indian Institute of Technology Kanpur.
 The author gratefully acknowledges the financial support from the FARE Fellowship (ID: FA2408013) and thanks the Institute for awarding the fellowship.
+Furthermore, he thanks the anonymous reviewer for his suggestions and comments, which have significantly improved the clarity of the manuscript.
 Sanjit Biswas\\ Department of Mathematical Sciences\\ Indian Institute of Science Education and Research Berhampur\\ Berhampur, Odisha-760003, India\\ Email: sanjitbiswas410@gmail.com